Menu

 Introduction

-Fully remote testing is defined as a method of exam delivery where you have 1 applicant with two video feeds in the same room and at least 3 accredited Volunteer Examiners monitoring remotely by video conference.
-This page clearly identifies applicant eligibility, our exam schedule, technical requirements and much more!
-Should you not follow the requirements laid out below, or refuse to follow everything on this page, an exam will not be administered!
+Our definition of fully remote testing is a method of exam delivery where you have 1 applicant with two video feeds in the same room and at least 3 accredited Volunteer Examiners monitoring remotely by video conference.
+This page identifies applicant eligibility, our exam schedule, technical requirements and much more!
+Should you not follow the requirements laid out below, or refuse to follow everything on this page, an exam may not be administered.
 We will not offer a refund for those who refuse to follow our instructions.
-You have been warned!
 To ensure you have the best possible experience, read this entire page carefully!

 1.)
 Who is eligible?

-The Aurora ARG VE Program will gladly administer a remote examination to anyone that meets our eligibility requirements:
+The Aurora Amateur Radio Group will gladly administer a remote examination to anyone that meets our eligibility requirements:

 2.)
 Our Remote Exam Schedule